fhircast/sandbox.js/README.md

 There are three files:  index.js, frontend.html and package.json.

-The index.js file provides all listening endpoint using the express module.
+The index.js file provides all listening (client and hub) endpoints using node with the express module.

-The frontend.html file is the client UI that performs client subscription requests and client event notifications.
+The frontend.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.

+You can use the sandbox as a client or a hub or both.

+## Endpoints description
-## Server (hub) endpoints
+### Server (hub) endpoints

 "/api/hub": POST with form query string to receive subscription requests from the clients